 The authorized ordinary shares of the Company include 500,000,000 Class A ordinary shares, par value, \$0.0001, and 50,000,000 Class B ordinary shares, par value, \$0.0001, or 550,000,000 ordinary shares in total.
 The Company may (depending on the terms of the Business Combination) be required to increase the authorized number of shares at the same time as its shareholders vote on the Business Combination to the extent the Company seeks shareholder approval in connection with its Business Combination.
-Holders of the Company's Class A and Class B ordinary shares vote together as a single class and are entitled to one vote for each Class A and Class B ordinary share.
+Except with respect to matters pertaining to directors prior to the Business Combination, holders of the Company's Class A and Class B ordinary shares vote together as a single class and are entitled to one vote for each Class A and Class B ordinary share.

-The Founder Shares are subject to vesting as follows: 50% upon the completion of a business combination and then an additional 12.5% on the attainment of each of a series of certain "shareholder return" targets exceeding 20%, 30%, 40% and 50%, as further defined in the agreement.
+The Founder Shares are subject to vesting as follows: 50% upon the completion of a Business Combination and then an additional 12.5% on the attainment of each of a series of certain "shareholder return" targets exceeding 20%, 30%, 40% and 50%, as further defined in the agreement.
 Certain events, as defined in the agreement, could trigger an immediate vesting under certain circumstances.
-Founder Shares that do not vest within an eight-year period from the closing of the business combination will be cancelled.
+Founder Shares that do not vest within an eight-year period from the closing of the Business Combination will be cancelled.

-At March 31, 2022 and December 31, 2021 there were 7,500,000 Class B ordinary shares issued and outstanding, and -0- and -0- Class A ordinary shares issued and outstanding (after deducting 30,000,000 Class A ordinary shares subject to possible redemption at each condensed balance sheet date).
+At June 30, 2022 and December 31, 2021 there were 7,500,000 Class B ordinary shares issued and outstanding, and -0- and -0- Class A ordinary shares issued and outstanding (after deducting 30,000,000 Class A ordinary shares subject to possible redemption at each condensed balance sheet date).